The Essentials of Warehouse Management System, ERP, and the Difference Between Them

 Many customers ask themselves what of the options will be the best for their particular business.
 Let's analyze the WMS versus ERP system key differences to answer this question.

 Different prices for the platform's creation.
 Warehouse software solutions can be several times more costly than ERP systems.
 WMSs are built for complicated operations and come with high upfront and ongoing expenditures, thus not every warehouse requires one.
-Many ERP systems cost less and offer the same core features as WMS solutions.
+Many ERP systems cost less.
+But you should pay attention to the functionality matter: if the feature set is equally appropriate for your company purposes in both WMS and ERP solutions, think about what software option is more affordable for your budget.

 The major goal to accomplish.
 The WMS is aimed to control the items’ storage and movement (e.g., choosing, packing, delivery and receiving) to and from the warehouse.
 The said activities lead to better visibility and show more opportunities to optimize the warehousing workflow.
 A warehouse ERP system, in its turn, strives to provide company’s departments with a seamless data flow as to the stock management by automating the related working processes across the departments.